 Introduction to [email protected] – What is it about?

-The series revolves around the lives of four friends: Anne, Bridget, Nick and Hector.
-Anne and Bridget live together in an apartment, Nick is a neighbour and things start to get interesting when Hector – a pen-pal of Bridget moves in to live with them.
+The series revolves around the lives of four friends: Anne, Bridget, Nick, and Hector.
+Anne and Bridget live together in an apartment, Nick is a neighbor and things start to get interesting when Hector – a pen-pal of Bridget moves in to live with them.

 Funny, lovely, [email protected] is a movie for everyone, especially young people because of the entertaining and relatable situations included.
 This is a great TV series for you to improve your communication skills thanks to the slow speaking speed of the characters, the simple language and the everyday situations.
 Moreover, 25 minutes per episode is the suitable length for English learners as it is not long enough to bore them and they can always find time to watch it.

 How to learn English effectively through [email protected]

 [email protected] is undoubtedly an easy-to-watch TV series because of the suitable length as well as the specific content in each episode.
 However, to optimize the efficiency of learning English through [email protected], I have tried and succeeded by applying the following steps.

 1. First of all, watch an entire episode.

 You should feel free to use English subtitles or subtitles in your mother tongue depending on your own listening level.
 This is the time for you to get the general idea of the whole episode and the series as well.
 If you’re watching the episode in English or dual subtitles, you may want to look up and save new words for later review.